beopencloud/cno/README.md

 ## Core concepts

-Only four concepts, i.e., four steps, to achieve onboarding and deploying at scale
+Only four concepts, i.e., four steps, to achieve onboarding and deploying at scale.

+CNO core components run on Kubernetes, with remote agents in each of the other Kubernetes clusters in its scope.
+All CNO features are exposed through a REST API, a command-line tool, and a web User Interface.

 ### CNO Hub